bernardo1024/Sanwaf/README.md

 	(String)
 	s 		DESCRIPTION:	Any string.
-					All regex's in the stringPatterns are executed against the string
+					All regex's in the stringPatterns section are executed against the string
 			FORMAT: 	s
 			EXAMPLE:	"Hello this string does not contain a XSS payload"